MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/auditing/configure.md

 ### Change organization settings

-Update the column properties in the table above to change how auditing works for the environment.
-You must have the System Administrator or System Customizer roles to change these settings.
+Change the column values in the `organization` table to change how auditing works for the environment.
+You must have the System Administrator or System Customizer role to change these settings.

-You can set these column values using Web API or Dataverse SDK for .NET.
-More information:
+You can use Web API or Dataverse SDK for .NET to set these column values.

 - [Update and delete table rows using the Web API](../webapi/update-delete-entities-using-web-api.md)
 - [Update and delete table rows using the Organization Service](../org-service/entity-operations-update-delete.md)

 ## Configure tables and columns

-When auditing is configured for the organization, any tables configured for auditing will write auditing data for all of the columns that are enabled for auditing.
-The primary control is at the organization and then table level.
+When auditing is enabled for the organization, any tables that are enabled for auditing write audit data for all columns that are enabled for auditing.
+The primary control is at the organization and then the table level.

-Tables and columns each have a *managed property* named `IsAuditEnabled` that controls whether they are enabled for auditing.
+Tables and columns each have a *managed property* named `IsAuditEnabled` that controls whether they're enabled for auditing.

 |Item |Web API | SDK for .NET|
 |---------|---------|---------|
 |Table|<xref:Microsoft.Dynamics.CRM.EntityMetadata>.`IsAuditEnabled`|<xref:Microsoft.Xrm.Sdk.Metadata.EntityMetadata.IsAuditEnabled?text=EntityMetadata.IsAuditEnabled Property>|
 |Column|<xref:Microsoft.Dynamics.CRM.AttributeMetadata>.`IsAuditEnabled`|<xref:Microsoft.Xrm.Sdk.Metadata.AttributeMetadata.IsAuditEnabled?text=AttributeMetadata.IsAuditEnabled Property>|

-The `IsAuditEnabled` property is a managed property that is defined by the following types:
+The `IsAuditEnabled` property is a managed property that's defined by the following types:

 |Web API  |SDK for .NET|
 |---------|---------|